 A mis-connection in Johannesburg

 Unfortunately, we land in Johannesburg almost an hour late due to a mechanical delay departing Paris last night.
 This leaves me with less than 30 minutes to catch my connection to Cape Town which, of course, I miss.

 My own fault really, the AF flight is supposed to land at 10:50am and South African Airways operates a Jo’burg – Cape Town shuttle departing every hour on the hour.
 Last year, I booked the 1:00pm flight not knowing how long it would take to clear customs, transfer to the domestic terminal, etc.

 Because my flight was on time last year, I ended up with more than an hour to kill in the airport – which just reeks of inefficiency!
 So this year, being the over-confident world traveler that I am these days, I booked the noon flight and of course, my Paris flight was delayed.

-So, when I finally got to the South African check-in counter at 10 ’til noon and the agent (not surprisingly) informed me that there was no way I was making my flight, she then told me that because I was flying on a “restricted economy (i.e. cheap web fare)” ticket, she was unable to re-booked me on the 1:00pm flight until I paid the re-booking fee at the ticket counter.
-Uh-oh, I thought, this is the part where my $150 cheap web fare doubles in price.
-But, the fee turned out to be only 175 rand (about $28) and there were still plenty of seats on the flight so all was well.
+So, when I finally got to the South African check-in counter at 10 ’til noon, the agent (not surprisingly) informs me that there is no way I’m making the flight.
+She then tells me that because I’m flying on a “restricted economy (i.e. cheap web fare)” ticket, she is unable to re-book me on the 1:00pm flight until I pay the re-booking fee at the ticket counter.

 Lesson learned, though, about tight connections after a long international flight.
 Next stop, Cape Town!